-7. Words “EMERGENCY DOOR,” both inside and outside in black letters two inches high, painted or vinyl, shall be in compliance with FMVSS 217 (Bus Emergency Exits and Window Retention and Release).
+8. Words “EMERGENCY DOOR,” both inside and outside in black letters two inches high, painted or vinyl, shall be in compliance with FMVSS 217 (Bus Emergency Exits and Window Retention and Release).

-8. The emergency door shall be designed to open from inside and outside bus.
+9. The emergency door shall be designed to open from inside and outside bus.
 It shall be equipped with a slide bar and cam-operated lock located on left side of door and fastened to the door framing.
-The slide bar shall be approximately 1 ¼ inches wide and 3/8 inch thick and shall have a minimum stroke of 1 ¼ inches.
-The slide bar shall have a bearing surface of a minimum of 3/4 inch with the door lock in a closed position.
+The slide bar shall be approximately 1 .25 inches wide and three-eighth inch thick and shall have a minimum stroke of 1 .25 inches.
+The slide bar shall have a bearing surface of a minimum of three-quarter inch with the door lock in a closed position.
 Control from driver’s seat shall not be permitted.
 Provision for opening from outside shall consist of non-detachable device so designed as to prevent hitching to, but to permit opening when necessary.
 Door lock shall be equipped with interior handle and guard that extend approximately to center of door.
 It shall lift up to release lock.

-9. All doors shall be equipped with padding at the top edge of each door opening.
+10. All doors shall be equipped with padding at the top edge of each door opening.
 Pad shall be at least three inches wide and one inch thick and extend the full width of the door opening.

-10. There shall be no obstruction higher than ¼ inch across the bottom of any emergency door opening.
+11. There shall be no obstruction higher than one quarter-inch across the bottom of any emergency door opening.
 Fasteners used within the emergency exit opening shall be free of sharp edges or burrs.

-C. Rear emergency door , Type A vehicles .
+C. Rear Emergency Door, Type A Public School Buses.

 Emergency door shall be located in center of rear end of bus and shall be equipped with fastening device for opening from inside and outside body, which may be quickly released but is designed to offer protection against accidental release.
 Control from driver’s seat shall not be permitted.
 Provision for opening from outside shall consist of device designed to prevent hitching to but to permit opening when necessary.